Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Related Work

-\section{Related work}
+\section{Related Work}

 \topic{Watermarks for LLMs} Language model watermarking techniques embed identifiable markers into output text to detect AI-generated content.
-Recent strategies incorporate watermarks during the decoding phase of language models~\citep{zhao2023provable,kirchenbauer2023watermark}. \citet{aaronson2023watermark} develops the Gumbel watermark, which employs traceable pseudo-random sampling for generating subsequent tokens. \citet{kirchenbauer2023watermark} splits the vocabulary into red and green lists according to preceding tokens, biasing the generation towards green tokens. \citet{zhao2023provable} employs a fixed grouping strategy to develop a robust watermark with theoretical guarantees. \citet{liu2024a} proposes to generate watermark logits based on the preceding tokens’ semantics rather than their token IDs to boost the robustness of the watermark. \citet{kuditipudi2023robust} and \citet{christ2023undetectable} explore watermark methods that do not change the output textual distribution.

-\topic{Copyright} Copyright protection in the age of AI has gained importance, as discussed by~\citet{ren2024copyright}. \citet{vyas2023provable} addresses content protection through near access-freeness (NAF) and developed learning algorithms for generative models to ensure compliance under NAF conditions.
+Recent strategies incorporate watermarks during the decoding phase of language models~\citep{zhao2023provable,kirchenbauer2023watermark}. \citet{aaronson2023watermark} develops the Gumbel watermark, which employs traceable pseudo-random sampling for generating subsequent tokens. \citet{kirchenbauer2023watermark} splits the vocabulary into red and green lists according to preceding tokens, biasing the generation towards green tokens. \citet{zhao2023provable} employs a fixed grouping strategy to develop a robust watermark with theoretical guarantees. \citet{liu2024a} proposes to generate watermark logits based on the preceding tokens’ semantics rather than their token IDs to boost the robustness. \citet{kuditipudi2023robust} and \citet{christ2023undetectable} explore watermark methods that do not change the output textual distribution. \\ \\ \topic{Copyright} Copyright protection in the age of AI has gained importance, as discussed by~\citet{ren2024copyright}. \citet{vyas2023provable} addresses content protection through near access-freeness (NAF) and developed learning algorithms for generative models to ensure compliance under NAF conditions.
 Prior works focus on training algorithms to prevent copyrighted text generation~\citep{vyas2023provable, chu2024protect}, whereas our work emphasizes lightweight, inference-time algorithms.
-Other works have studied copyright in machine learning from a legal perspective. \citet{hacohen2024not} utilizes a generative model to determine the generic characteristics of works to aid in defining the scope of copyright. \citet{elkin2023can} demonstrates that copying does not necessarily constitute copyright infringement and argues that existing detection methods may detract from the foundational purposes of copyright law.
+Other works have studied copyright in machine learning from a legal perspective. \citet{hacohen2024not} utilizes a generative model to determine the generic characteristics of works to aid in defining the scope of copyright. \citet{elkin2023can} demonstrates that copying does not necessarily constitute copyright infringement and argues that existing detection methods may detract from the foundational purposes of copyright law. \\ \\ Additionally, we include a discussion on memorization and membership inference in the appendix.